yuqi-liang-qiqi/SequenzoWebsite/docs/en/function-library/hierarchical_clustering.md

 -->
 # `Cluster()` : First Step of Hierarchical Clustering

 Once you have built a precomputed distance matrix (`n×n`, square form) with `get_distance_matrix()`, you are ready to cluster if you follow one of the most common practices in sequence analysis.
-Hierarchical clustering is an unsupervised machine learning algorithm,and it is a straightforward way to uncover typical trajectory patterns
+Hierarchical clustering is an unsupervised machine learning algorithm, and it is a straightforward way to uncover typical trajectory patterns

-## Typical workflow of Hierarchical Clustering
+## Typical workflow of hierarchical clustering

 1. Prepare a square distance matrix `D` (shape `n×n`) from `get_distance_matrix()` and a list/array of `entity_ids` (length n, all unique).
 2. Create a `Cluster()` and (optionally) plot a dendrogram.